 Thanks to advanced testing methods and strict safety requirements, the United States blood supply is safer than ever.
 The U.S. Food and Drug Administration (FDA) requires all blood banks to use standard safety procedures and rigorously monitors compliance.
-Michigan Blood employs a team of skilled laboratory professionals who apply the most up-to-date testing technology to ensure every unit of blood is safe for transfusion to patients.
+Every unit donated to Michigan Blood is tested using state-of-the art technology and meets or exceeds FDA standards to ensure every unit of blood is safe for transfusion to patients.
 The risk of contracting a disease such as HIV from a blood transfusion is about one in 1.5 million.

 - Blood donors are not paid.
 This means less incentive to hide high-risk behaviors.